What are the leave no trace principles?

 Makua Beach (Oahu)

 Wailua Falls (Kauai)

-But it’s not just sediments, it’s also trash and toxins from us that are making their way into fragile ecosystems.
-Your reusable water bottle and shopping bags (oof! always forget these when we travel) will go a long way in helping to reduce the amount of plastic making its way seaward while you visit, but also using reef-safe sunscreens will help minimize the amount of harmful chemicals entering the water.
+But it’s not just sediments.
+It’s also trash and toxins from us that are making their way into fragile ecosystems.
+Your reusable water bottle and shopping bags (oof! always forget these when we travel) will go a long way in helping to reduce the amount of plastic making its way seaward while you visit, and using reef-safe sunscreens will help minimize the amount of harmful chemicals entering the water.
 While Hawaii became the first state to ban sunscreens containing oxybenzone, octinoxate, and octocrylene (which have been shown to kill corals and harm associated reef critters), using reef-safe sunscreens anywhere you go (yes, even for that dip in the mountain streams) will greatly help reduce impacts to coastal habitats.

 Finally, for travel to your destination wedding or elopement, islands can be among the most isolated places on Earth.
 While this is what helps make island biodiversity and scenery truly unique, it means that the thousands of visitors each year are crossing enormous expanses to capture their memories there.
 The closest continent to Hawaii is ~2,300 miles away, meaning that visitors are likely coming from even further corners of the globe.
 Double that for your return ticket and multiply it by the number of guests and, well… you see the point.
 Is there a better alternative to air travel?
 Not at this point in space and time.
-But the least one could do is plan to offset the miles covered by you and your wedding party/guests as carbon credits.
-While carbon offsets do not get rid of the carbon dioxide produced by flying, it does help by investing in projects that reduce greenhouse gases in other areas.
+But the least one could do is plan to offset the miles you and your wedding party/guests covered as carbon credits.
+While carbon offsets do not eliminate the carbon dioxide produced by flying, it does help by investing in projects that reduce greenhouse gases in other areas.

 The impact of

 Waste and pollution from weddings in Hawai'i